rabstolaf/bwsys/03_scripting.md

 This is a function
 3
 ```
-The value of the most recent funtion's return value is stored in the variable '?' and can be accessed with '$?'
+* The value of the most recent funtion's return value is stored in the variable '?' and can be accessed with '$?'

 ### User Interface <a name="userinterface"></a>

-So far the backend of the bash scripts are looking promising.
+* So far the backend of the bash scripts are looking promising.
 However the front end user interface is lacking

 #### tput
-The tput command is a very powerful tool for output formatting.
+* The tput command is a very powerful tool for output formatting.
-It can get very complex fast so lets take it one step at a time and put them together at the end.
+* It can get very complex fast so lets take it one step at a time and put them together at the end.
-Try entering this in your command line:
+* Try entering this in your command line:
 ```sh
 $ tput cols

 $ tput lines
 ```
-These commands will show you how many columns and rows your current terminal window contains.
+* These commands will show you how many columns and rows your current terminal window contains.
 These numbers are useful for formatting what you want to display.

-In order to format a information display, it is useful to have a blank screen to work with.
+* In order to format a information display, it is useful to have a blank screen to work with.
 ```sh
 $ tput clear
 ```

-Next enter this command:
+* Next enter this command:
 ```sh
 $ tput cup 0 0
 ```
-the cup command will move your cursor to the specified row and column.
+* The cup command will move your cursor to the specified row and column.
 In this case it should have returned your cursor to the top of the screen (0,0).

-You can also do text formating commands with tput for example,
+* You can also do text formating commands with tput for example,
 ```sh
 $ tput bold
 ```
-will make make your output bold
+* Will make make your output bold
 If you want to reset your text formating, use the command
 ```sh
 $ tput sgr0
 ```

-Here is an commented example script using these commands
+* Here is an commented example script using these commands
 ```sh
 #!/bin/bash
 # Print message in center of terminal